dankelley/oce/README.rst

 branch that is sometimes used to try out variants of new features, and any number of temporary branches that are used to address bugs or requests for new features.
-These bugs and requests are generally made through the GitHub issue system, and so the branches are named after the issues, e.g. a branch named ``issue100`` would address the GitHub issue numbered 100.
+These bugs and requests are generally made through the GitHub issue system, and often the code branches that address such issues are named after the issues, e.g. branch ``issue100`` addressing issue number 100.

 Oce is emphatically an open-source system, and so the participation of users is very important.
-This is why Git is used for version control of the Oce source code, and also why GitHub is the host for that code.
-All users are invited to take part in the development process, whether by suggesting features, reporting bugs, or just watching as others do such things.
-Oceanography is a highly collaborative discipline, so it makes sense that the evolution of the Oce package be similarly collaborative.
+This is why Git is used for version control of the Oce source code, and why GitHub is the host for that code.
+All users are invited to take part in the development process, by suggesting features, by reporting bugs, or just by watching as others do such things.
+Oceanography is a collaborative discipline, so it makes sense that the evolution of the Oce package be similarly collaborative.